tefreeman/DevTimeline/README.md

 ## Projects Overview

-Each project in this repository marks a distinct chapter in my early coding journey.
-While some original project files were lost over time, I've included original emails, business plans, and other relevant documents wherever possible to provide a comprehensive view of each endeavor.
+Each project in this repository represents a distinct chapter in my early coding journey.
+While some original project files were lost over time, I have included original emails, business plans, and other relevant documents wherever possible to provide a comprehensive view of each endeavor.
 Below is a detailed breakdown of the projects you'll find in this repository:

+To ensure that no passwords or sensitive information remain in the following projects, I used two helper scripts, `git_search.py` and `file_search.py`, after running BFG.jar.

 ### 2009 - x86 Assembly
 - **Project Description**: Learned enough x86 assembly to bypass the "Command and Conquer" license key check, allowing a friend to play with me over a VPN local VLAN (Later bought him a copy).